elenamarinaki/paralog/README.md

 ## Things I am learning while building the application ✨

+### Environment variables 🦀

+In the file `connection.js` the is not working: `connectionString: process.env.DATABASE_URL,` 🤔 _Instead_, this does: `connectionString: 'postgres://paraloguser:pass123@localhost:5432/paralog'`

 ### Sample `API` 😃

 - Array of objects as data: